jadsondorneles/tkmanagement/README.md

 # Front-end

-The TO Management WebApp was built using ReactJS.
+The TK Management WebApp was built using ReactJS.
 It is still in Beta.
 List only as tasks

 ## How to run the project
 First install NodeJS according to your O.S